DJ9123/p2DomingoCookJoeyGloria/index.md

 ### Most common mistakes
 #### Main Dashboard
-- Tachometer is not useful for a lot of users
+- Tachometer is not useful for a lot of automatic car users
   - Fuel consumption can be monitored with RPM, can be displayed digitally
 - Digital MPH sometimes is not visible to the user when trying to view other information